ss3sim/ss3models/hake-em/README.md

 Estimation model is set up generally to mimic the cod model.

-Initial work was by @allanhicks, @peterkuriyama and probably many others I'm not aware of. @seananderson made finishing touches adapting the models for ss3sim.
+Initial work was by Allan Hicks, Peter Kuriyama, and probably others I'm not aware of at this point.
+Sean Anderson made finishing touches adapting the model setups for ss3sim.

 ### Remaining discrepancies with the cod EM